Tag

 Views: 8

-The best photo editors in 2023, While AI image generators are attracting all the headlines, AI photo editors—apps that take your image and automatically edit or improve it in some way—have been quietly developing in the background
+The best AI photo editors in 2023, While AI image generators are attracting all the headlines, AI photo editors—apps that take your image and automatically edit or improve it in some way—have been quietly developing in the background

 And really, AI editors are the more useful tool.
 Most of the time, you aren’t looking for an image of a Canadian man riding a moose through a maple forest in the style of some long-dead impressionist artist.
 Instead, you want the photos you’ve shot to look their best—whether they’re selfies or product photos for an ad campaign.
 These are the AI photo editors that can help you do it.